Tyrrrz/Onova/Readme.md

 - Overwrite files in-place using an external executable
 - Automatically prompt for elevated privileges if necessary
 - Fully self-contained
-- Targets .NET Framework 4.6+
+- Targets .NET Framework 4.6+ and .NET Standard 2.0 (Windows only)

 ## Workflow